 Wee Speak is a small, private speech therapy practice focused on helping your child make the most progress in the shortest amount of time possible.
 We are dedicated to helping your child grow and succeed in communication, social connections as well as in their ability to perform daily tasks more independently.

 Speech and language therapy can help reduce communication frustration, improve family and peer interactions, increase self-confidence, and support academic success.
 Starting speech therapy early can help to address problems before they become more serious.

 Our highest priority is to serve children in a caring, warm, supportive, and effective environment.
 We believe in teamwork and collaboration, not only with our clients’ family, but with teachers, daycare workers, doctors and other therapists in order to help generalize skills and to provide continuity of services.

 Parents are an extremely important part of their child's therapy program and help determine whether it is a success.
 Children who complete the program quickest and with the longest-lasting results are those whose parents have been involved.
 Parent education and modeling of speech/language facilitation techniques are included in each session.

-We are fully ASHA certified, are certified in DTTC (Dynamic Temporal and Tactile Cueing) and have received PROMPT training.
+All of our therapists are fully ASHA certified, while some are certified in DTTC (Dynamic Temporal and Tactile Cueing) and have received PROMPT training.
 All of our occupational therapists are board certified by the NBCOT.